Waltsuuuu/Easy-Itinerary/README.md

 Easy Itinerary is a web application that helps users search for itineraries by country.
 The application consists of a backend built using Fastify and a frontend built using React, enabling users to explore travel itineraries by country and get specific details for each itinerary.

 ## Current Features ✨
-- Country search with smart filtering
+- Country search with dynamic filtering
-- Display itineraries for a specific country
+- Display itineraries for a chosen country

-## Getting Started 🚀
+## Try it out! 🚀

 Follow these steps to set up the project on your local machine.